Auditing system logs

 WarehousePG Enterprise Manager (WEM) displays severity levels generated directly by the underlying WarehousePG (WHPG) engine.
 These levels categorize every log entry based on its impact on database operations:

-DEBUG: Contains granular technical details used primarily for deep-dive troubleshooting and development analysis.INFO: Provides standard informational messages regarding routine system operations.LOG: Reports standard engine-level events and process completions.WARNING: Highlights non-fatal events that can indicate potential configuration issues or approaching resource limits.ERROR: Reports a problem that prevented a specific command or query from completing successfully.FATAL: Indicates an error that caused a specific session to be terminated, though the rest of the database remains operational.PANIC: Indicates a critical error that caused all database sessions to be disconnected; the system will usually attempt a restart after aPANIC.
+DEBUG: Contains granular technical details used primarily for deep-dive troubleshooting and development analysis.INFO: Provides standard informational messages regarding routine system operations.LOG: Reports standard engine-level events and process completions.NOTICE: Highlights informational messages that may require attention.WARNING: Highlights non-fatal events that can indicate potential configuration issues or approaching resource limits.ERROR: Reports a problem that prevented a specific command or query from completing successfully.FATAL: Indicates an error that caused a specific session to be terminated, though the rest of the database remains operational.PANIC: Indicates a critical error that caused all database sessions to be disconnected; the system will usually attempt a restart after aPANIC.

-- Narrow your search to critical event levels like
+- Narrow results to critical event levels like

 ERROR,FATAL, orPANICto bypass routine system noise.
-Use these logs to identify commands that failed or sessions that were terminated prematurely. - Filter results by user, database, or session ID to determine if a performance issue is widespread or isolated to a single application service or developer account.
+Use these logs to identify commands that failed or sessions that were terminated prematurely. - Filter by database using the database field in the Search Logs section to determine if a performance issue is widespread or isolated to a specific database.

-- Select the Export CSV button to download your filtered results.
-This file is the primary resource for deeper investigation by support teams or for performing bulk analysis in external tools.
+- Select Export CSV to download your filtered results for deeper investigation or bulk analysis in external tools.

 Could this page be better?
 Report a problem or suggest an addition!